 If the associatedCrossResourceSub is provided, check that the Hosting CSE ID value in the associatedCrossResourceSub is the same as the From parameter of the request.
 If not, return the response primitive with a Response Status Code indicating "BAD_REQUEST".

-If the Originator provides a value of childResourceType which is not a valid child of the subscribed-to resource, the request shall be rejected with a “BAD_REQUEST” Response Status Code.
+If the Originator provides a value of childResourceType which is not a valid child of the subscribed-to resource, the request shall be rejected with Response Status Code indicating “BAD_REQUEST” error.

-If the Originator provides missingData, check that subscribed-to resource is of type <timeSeries>.
-If not, the request shall be rejected with a "BAD_REQUEST" Response Status Code.

-If both the notificationEventType and operationMonitor are present in the Request, the request shall be rejected with a "BAD_REQUEST" Response Status Code.
+If both the notificationEventType and operationMonitor are present in the Request, the request shall be rejected Response Status Code indicating "BAD_REQUEST" error.

-If the notificationContentType is invalid for a given operation (refer to oneM2M TS-0001 [6] Table 9.6.8-4: Default and allowed values of notificationContentType) the request shall be rejected with a "BAD_REQUEST" Response Status Code.
+If the notificationContentType is invalid for a given operation (refer to oneM2M TS-0001 [6] Table 9.6.8-4: Default and allowed values of notificationContentType) the request shall be rejected with Response Status Code indicating "BAD_REQUEST" error.

 Recv-6.5: The following steps are in addition to the procedures defined in clause 7.3.3.5: